janesmith73/product-docs/CONTRIBUTING.md

 Once you select **Create pull request**, you will be presented with the **Open a pull request** page.
 Here you will have the opportunity to edit the name of the PR to something more descriptive.
-In this example, we see it defaulted to the name of the file that was changed.

 The input field below enables you to update the summary/description you previously provided.